tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: unnecessary use of thread instead of pthread.

 Cleanup: SolarisFileSystem is always for 5.11 and up.

 Cleanup: no need for -lposix4 and -lrt.